rowanu/dashboarddude.com/source/_posts/2013-08-15-dashing-dashboard-widget-challenge-the-hotness.markdown

           Math.ceil (value - cool) / bucketSize

-It could've easily been shortened to a few lines, but I like taking a few extra to make it a even more readable.
+It could've easily been shortened to a few lines, but I like taking a few extra to make it nice and readable.

 ## Conclusion

 Hopefully this will help you create your own widgets for Shopify's Dashing Dashboard.

-Kudos to the Shopify guys for making a cool piece of software, and making it so easy to extend!
+__Kudos to the Shopify guys__ for making a cool piece of software, and making it so easy to extend!

 If you've got a good idea for a widget (and it's not after September 13th, 2013), you should enter the [Shopify Widget Challenge](http://dashing.challengepost.com/)!